nxskok/pasias/docs/21-discriminant-analysis.md

 That's the end of what I asked you to do, but as ever I wanted to press on.
-The next question to ask after getting the predicted groups is ``what are the posterior probabilities of being in each group for each observation'': that is, not just which group do I think it belongs in, but how sure am I about that call?
+The next question to ask after getting the predicted groups is "what are the posterior probabilities of being in each group for each observation": that is, not just which group do I think it belongs in, but how sure am I about that call?
 The magic name for the posterior probabilities is `posterior` in `simple.pred`.
 These have a ton of decimal places which I like to